aharabada/FederatedLearning/README.md

 To run the Notebooks follow these steps:
 1. Clone this repository
-2. Navigate to the corresponding directory on your machine.
+3. Navigate to the corresponding directory on your machine.
-3. Install python 3.12 and the required packages with pip3 install -r requirements.txt
+4. Install python 3.12 and the required packages with pip3 install -r requirements.txt
-4. Make sure to run the experiment Notebooks from the /FederatedLearning directory
+5. Make sure to run the experiment Notebooks from the /FederatedLearning directory
-5. Open Notebooks and run the cells
+6. Open Notebooks and run the cells
-6. Grab a cup of coffee and wait (depending on your graphics card)
+7. Grab a cup of coffee and wait (depending on your graphics card)

+Central models pre-trained for 50 and 75 iterations can be downloaded [here](https://seafile.cloud.uni-hannover.de/d/503a24ed948a40b4b4c0/)